Dialectical Behavior Therapy (DBT) for Substance Abuse

 Research indicates that dialectical behavior therapy is effective in treating people with mental health and co-occurring substance use disorders.
 DBT for substance abuse encourages clients to commit to abstinence from drugs and alcohol and works to bolster their motivation to change their behaviors through various techniques.

-DBT for alcohol and drug addiction treatment addresses relapse as a problem with a solution, allowing therapists to help the person assess contributing factors to relapse and work to repair the harm their drug use has caused in their relationships.
-The idea of using DBT for addiction is to increase the individual’s awareness surrounding the consequences of substance abuse.
+Additionally, DBT for alcohol use disorder and drug addiction addresses relapse as a problem with a solution, allowing therapists to help the person assess contributing factors to relapse and work to repair the harm their drug use has caused in their relationships.
+The idea of using DBT for substance abuse is to increase the individual’s awareness surrounding the consequences of drug and alcohol abuse.

 If you or a loved one is struggling with addiction, let us hear your story and help you determine the best course of action to take.
 Our team of specialists is here to guide you through treatment and help you fulfill your recovery goals.